 14 Harvard St.

 A pub without a television seems rare.
 But at Matt Murphy’s, where the focus is on community rather than cable, soft music is the ambient sound of choice.
 Home cooking includes original takes on staples and condiments, such as ketchup, tartar sauce, mayonnaise, and stocks.
 Esquire magazine included the lamb sirloin in its Best Sandwiches in America rankings, noting: “It hits you like a Joycean epiphany: sirloin, cooked until it dissolves on the crusty potato bread, and pickles, daubed with sweet relish and a sauce bearing the faintest rumor of mint.”
-Commercial sodas are banned, and Murphy’s prides itself on stocking local liquor, such as vodka from Nantucket’s Cisco Brewers.
+Commercial sodas are banned, and Murphy’s, which accepts cash only, prides itself on stocking local liquor, such as vodka from Nantucket’s Cisco Brewers.

 Henry Bear’s Park

 “Hands-on play allows children to grow, discover, and create a world they are confident in,” says store owner Sally Lesser.
 Henry Bear’s Park offers toys and games arranged by age and theme.
 But the store is not just for kids.
 Adults will find gems in the age 8–12 section, with classic board games such as Scrabble, Apples to Apples, Cranium, and Phase 10.
 The store hosts weekly activities every Friday at 5 p.m. that include sing-alongs and various craft projects popular with local families.